Estonia–Russia border: International border of Estonia and Russia, current state

 In 1991, Estonia restored its independence and the administrative boundary became the de facto international border between Estonia and Russia.
 However, it required formal recognition, delimitation and establishment of crossing points.
 Negotiations began in 1992 and Estonia argued that the border should be restored as stipulated by the Treaty of Tartu (1920).
 However, the Russians did not accept the references to the treaty, which was not acceptable for Estonians as that could imply that the treaty was legally void.
 In 1994, the border was unilaterally demarcated by the Russian authorities.
 By 1995 the existing border running mostly along the former Soviet administrative boundary was agreed upon.
 An exception was the border on the lake running closer to the 1920 border and minor territorial exchanges of 128.6 ha on the land and 11.4 km2 on the lake.
 Inter alia, the notorious Saatse Boot was supposed to be exchanged for Marinova and Suursoo plots of land in the areas near Meremäe and Värska.
 In 1999 the terms of the border agreement were finalized and in 2005 it was signed by both parties.
 In 2005, the Parliament of Estonia ratified the agreement with the reference to the 1920 Treaty, which Russia interpreted as opening the possibility for territorial dispute and refused to ratify.

 The negotiations were reopened in 2012, and in 2014 the foreign ministers of Estonia and Russia signed the new border agreement without the disputed preamble.
 The treaty of the sea border across the Narva bay and the Gulf of Finland was also agreed upon.
 Both agreements were submitted for parliamentary ratification in Estonia and Russia; however, little progress has been made due to strained political relations.
 In 2017 Russian foreign minister Sergey Lavrov commented that Russia will consider ratification once bilateral relations constructively improve.
 In 2015, the Conservative People's Party of Estonia (EKRE) proposed to again reference the 1920 Treaty in the border agreement.
-In 2019, the prime minister of Estonia suggested to be realistic on the matter.
+In 2019, Estonian Prime Minister Jüri Ratas said he was willing to discuss ratification of the border treaty if the Russians were willing to do so, but said that Estonian coalition government must have realistic expectations, referencing differences between his Center Party and its coalition partners, EKRE and Isamaa.

-As of August 2020, the treaty has not been ratified by either party.
+As of May 2021, the treaty had not been ratified by either party.
+Consequently, their maritime boundary and the position of the Estonia-Finland-Russia maritime tripoint is not agreed.

-Equipment

-As the border is the eastern border of the EU and NATO, both sides heavily invest in proper equipment with means of tracking trespassing.
-After the 2014 incident with the detention of Estonian security police officer Eston Kohver, the Estonian side demarcated the border aiming to "prevent unintended illegal border crossings".
-By 2020 the whole Estonian side of the border was planned to be equipped with surveillance facilities, a -long fence and a road for police ATVs; the estimated cost reached 179 million euros.
-By 2017 over five hundred poles were established along the land borderline, and 175 spar buoys on the lakes.
-The Estonian side has also upgraded its main crossing points in Narva and Luhamaa.